To Augment or Not to Augment? Diagnosing Distributional Symmetry Breaking: Introduction

 Complementing these empirical findings, we provide nuanced theory on the trade-offs between different equivariant methods under distributional symmetry-breaking, and show equivariant methods can be harmful depending on properties of the data distribution.
 We use ridge(less) regression as a model, which captures some of the behavior of neural networks when applied in the neural tangent kernel space \citep{dascoli2020,atanasov2023,jacot2018}.
 We show that even when the ground-truth function is invariant, data augmentation can be harmful when invariant and non-invariant features are strongly correlated.

 As our main contributions, we: \begin{itemize}[leftmargin=*] \item Define a flexible metric for measuring distributional symmetry breaking in a dataset (\Cref{sec:proposed_metric}).
 This is a tool for probing datasets' symmetry biases without \emph{a priori} knowledge of their creation. \item Provide a novel theoretical analysis of invariant ridge regression under distributional asymmetry, showing that data augmentation sometimes hurts (\Cref{sec:theory}). \item Use our metric to discover that point cloud benchmarks, including QM9 and ModelNet40, are highly canonicalized (\Cref{sec:experiments}).
-We correspondingly evaluate the impact of equivariant methods (augmentation, constrained architecture, and stochastic averaging), and find surprising results on the relation to distributional symmetry breaking. \end{itemize}
+We correspondingly evaluate the impact of equivariant methods (augmentation, constrained architecture, and stochastic averaging), using an auxiliary task-dependent metric for finer-grained analysis.
+We find surprising results on the relation to distributional symmetry breaking, as summarized in \Cref{fig:flowchart}. \end{itemize}